ethereum/EIPs/EIPS/eip-draft_reprice_opcodes.md

 The changes require a hardfork.
 The changes have the following consequences:

 - Certain calls will become more expensive.
 - Contracts that assume a certain fixed gas cost for calls (or internal sections) may cease to function.
   - However, these operations have already been repriced earlier, so there is a historical precedent that 'the gascost for these operations may change', which should have prevented such fixed-gas-cost assumptions from being implemented.

 I expect that certain patterns will be less used, for example the use of multiple modifiers which `SLOAD`s the same opcode will be merged into one.
-It may also lead to less `log` operations containing `SLOAD`:ed values that are not strictly necessary.
+It may also lead to less `log` operations containing `SLOAD`ed values that are not strictly necessary.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
 Other EIPs can choose to include links to test cases if applicable.-->

-No testcases are implemented as of yet.
+No test cases are implemented as of yet.

 ## Implementation

 Both these opcodes have been repriced before, and the client internals for managing reprices are already in place.

 ### Specification B